 California Weather in August

-The Central Valley, parts of the Central Coast, and inland areas around Los Angeles can get pretty hot (but still be tolerable).
-Unless you're a heat-seeker, though, it's best to avoid Death Valley, Palm Springs, Joshua Tree, and the rest of the California desert until things cool off a bit.
+The Central Valley, parts of the Central Coast, and inland areas around Los Angeles get hot (but are still tolerable).
+Unless you're a heat-seeker, it's best to avoid Death Valley, Palm Springs, Joshua Tree, and the rest of the California desert until things cool off a bit.

 You can get details of the highs and lows around the state in August (and all year round) by consulting these guides to some average highs, lows, and more weather considerations in some popular tourist destinations, such as San Diego, Los Angeles, Disneyland, Death Valley, Palm Springs, San Francisco, Yosemite, and Lake Tahoe.